 To succeed in this hybrid course which is largely online, it is essential that you have regular and reliable online access.
-Your instructor may post announcements and/or send out individual and class e-mails with updated information about the class.
-Consequently you should regularly (i.e., daily) check Carmen.
+Your instructor may post announcements or send individual and class e-mails with updated information about the class.
+Consequently you should regularly (i.e., daily) check Canvas.